-Loans would be made with LWI and be pound sterling.
-The interest rate offered is 5-7% p.a. depending on the size of the loan and repayment terms with expected repayment over 15 years.
+Loans would be made with LWI and be in pound sterling.
+A low interest rate is sought with expected repayment over 15 years.

 In the short-term, of all the land not being developed, would be rented out for agricultural purchases to enable repayment.
 In the long-term profit from the training and conference centre would be used to repay any outstanding loans.